SLP Support Personnel Application Information

-- A minimum of twenty (20) hours in speech disorders.
+A minimum of twenty (20) hours in speech disorders.

-- A minimum of twenty (20) hours in language disorders.
+A minimum of twenty (20) hours in language disorders.

 - The remaining hours may be obtained in any of the following areas:

-is familiar with the new requirements regarding supervision of different types of support personnel listed above.
+It is imperative that the licensed speech-language pathologist, who will be supervising the aide, is familiar with the new requirements regarding supervision of different types of support personnel listed above.

 - Renew or Update Any License

 - Track Your Application